Scheduled MonumentsWalesTredustan Castle Mound

 What is Tredustan Castle Mound?

-Tredustan Castle Mound is a motte situated in Breconshire, Wales, representing a form of fortification characteristic of the Norman period following the conquest of Wales.
+Tredustan Castle Mound is a motte dating to the Norman period in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR082.

 What period does Tredustan Castle Mound date from?

 Tredustan Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Tredustan Castle Mound?